Vinson Smith

-Robert Vinson Smith (born July 3, 1965), is a former American football linebacker in the National Football League (NFL) for the Atlanta Falcons, Pittsburgh Steelers, Dallas Cowboys, Chicago Bears and New Orleans Saints.
-He played college football at East Carolina University.
+Robert Vinson Smith (born July 3, 1965) is an American former professional football player who was a linebacker in the National Football League (NFL).
+He played college football for the East Carolina Pirates.
+Smith played in the NFL for the Atlanta Falcons, Pittsburgh Steelers, Dallas Cowboys, Chicago Bears and New Orleans Saints.
 He won Super Bowl XXVII with Dallas over the Buffalo Bills.

-Early years
+Early life

 Smith attended Statesville High School.
 As a senior, he received All-state honors at defensive tackle in football and also in baseball.

 He accepted a football scholarship from East Carolina University.
 As a sophomore, he was a backup defensive lineman and posted 2 interceptions.
 As a junior, he was converted into an inside linebacker and became a starter, leading the team with 116 tackles.

-As a senior, he collected 118 tackles (led the team) and 2 interceptions.
+As a senior, he collected 118 tackles, leading the team in tackles again, and had 2 interceptions.
 Smith finished his college career with 294 tackles, 4 interceptions and 2 fumble recoveries.

 In 2003, he was inducted into the East Carolina University Athletics Hall of Fame.

 Professional career

 Atlanta Falcons

-Smith was signed as an undrafted free agent by the Atlanta Falcons after the 1988 NFL Draft on May 2.
+Smith was signed as an undrafted free agent by the Atlanta Falcons after the 1988 NFL draft on May 2, with the intention on playing linebacker.
 On August 29, he was placed on the injured reserve list with an elbow injury.
 He was activated on November 5, but only played in 3 games.
 On December 10, he was placed on the injured reserve list for the last 2 weeks of the season.

 Pittsburgh Steelers

 On February 28, 1989, he signed with the Pittsburgh Steelers as a Plan B free agent.
-He broke his right foot during preseason and was placed on the injured reserve list on August 29.
+He broke his right foot in the second preseason game against the Cleveland Browns and was placed on the injured reserve list on August 29.